Kong/kong_ai_gateway-portkey-litellm-benchmark/3. Kong Gateway Enterprise/kong_gateway_enterprise.md

 done
 ```

-You should be a response similar this.
+You should be a response similar to this.
 Note we have two target groups created, one per port defined in the Kubernetes Service, 80 and 443.

 ```
 Target Group: arn:aws:elasticloadbalancing:us-east-2:<YOUR_AWS_ACCOUNT>:targetgroup/k8s-kongdp-kongkong-91d269e90f/36ca648868919bc2